 For anyone celebrating Christmas in Fredericksburg, this event is absolutely unmissable, and there’s no better way to get in the holiday spirit.

-Hunt for local treasures at Fredericksburg Trade Days
+5. Hunt for Local Treasures at Fredericksburg Trade Days Holiday Encore

 This city is known for its markets year-round, but Christmas in Fredericksburg brings an extra special holiday cheer to the monthly Trade Days event.